 Specialisms & expertise

-Catherine also assists lay deputies with a wide range of applications to the Court of Protection, including Statutory Will applications.
+As well as acting as a professional deputy, Catherine assists lay deputies with a wide range of applications to the Court of Protection, including applications for appointments, statutory wills, property transactions and gifts.

 Achievements & other appointments

-Catherine was named as a Next Generation Lawyer for Court of Protection work in the Legal 500 directory in both 2017 and 2018, being described as “incredibly efficient and knowledgeable and shows a real sense of passion about her work”, “responsive” and having “good knowledge of this area”.
+Catherine has been named as a Next Generation Partner for Court of Protection work in the Legal 500 directory and is noted for being “incredibly efficient and knowledgeable and shows a real sense of passion about her work”, “responsive” and with “good knowledge of this area”.

 Catherine graduated from the University of Oxford with a Masters degree in Chemistry.
 She went on to complete both the Graduate Diploma in Law and Legal Practice Course at the College of Law, London, achieving a commendation and distinction respectively.